Pithiviers internment camp: Deportation of Jews

 From September 1940, under German orders, French authorities identified and maintained lists of Jews and violently plundered their belongings.
 Shortly thereafter, the Vichy regime publicly proclaimed the Law on the status of Jews (law of October 3, 1940) which enforced the internment of Jews.
-Theodor Dannecker, representative of Adolf Eichmann in Paris from September 1940 to August 1942, and Carltheo Zeitschel worked together to accelerate the exclusion of Jews by removing them from society.
-On April 22, 1941, Theodor Dannecker informed the regional prefect Jean-Pierre Ingrand (1905-1992), representative of the Ministry of the Interior in the occupied zone, of the transformation of the Pithiviers prison camp into an internment camp, with transfer of its management to the French authorities.
+Theodor Dannecker, representative of Adolf Eichmann in Paris from September 1940 to August 1942, and Carltheo Zeitschel worked together to accelerate the exclusion of Jews from society.
+On April 22, 1941, Theodor Dannecker informed the regional prefect Jean-Pierre Ingrand (1905–1992), representative of the Ministry of the Interior in the occupied zone, of the transformation of the Pithiviers prison camp into an internment camp, with transfer of its management to the French authorities.

-The Vichy government thus transformed the prisoner of war camp into an internment camp for the Jews arrested during the roundups.
-Specifically the Green Ticket Roundup (also known as the Greenback Scoop) on May 14, 1941, and then the Vel d'Hiv roundups of July 16 and 17, 1942.
+The Vichy government thus transformed the prisoner of war camp into an internment camp for Jews arrested in roundups, specifically the Green ticket roundup on May 14, 1941, and then the Vel d'Hiv roundups of July 16 and 17, 1942.

-When the Pithiviers internment camp was full, the Beaune-la-Rolande internment camp was identified to allow for a total capacity of 5000 Jews.
+When the Pithiviers internment camp was full, the Beaune-la-Rolande internment camp was identified to alloe for a total capacity of 5000 Jews.
 Six convoys set out from Pithiviers on June 25, July 17 (6th convoy), July 31, August 3 and September 21, 1942, transporting 6,079 Jews to Auschwitz.
-There were only 115 survivors of Pithiviers internment camp, or 1.8% of the deportees.
+Only 115 survived Pithiviers internment camp, 1.8% of the deportees.

-Arrested on July 13, 1942, the novelist Irène Némirovsky, author of the unfinished novel Suite française, was transported there on July 15, 1942 before being deported on July 17 to Auschwitz by the 6th convoy.
+Arrested on July 13, 1942, the novelist Irène Némirovsky, author of the unfinished novel Suite française, was transported there on July 15, 1942, and deported on July 17 to Auschwitz on the 6th convoy.
 She died there a month later of the flu (according to the camp certificate), more likely of typhus.